 An Inspirational Place in Innovation Quarter

-Nowhere is the transformation of Winston-Salem’s manufacturing past to a future driven by technology and innovation more evident than at Wake Forest Biotech Place, the latest building opened in Innovation Quarter.
+Nowhere is the transformation of Winston-Salem’s manufacturing past to a future driven by technology and innovation more evident than at Wake Forest Biotech Place.

 The $100 million building pays tribute to its past as a tobacco warehouse and machine shop for R.J.
 Reynolds Tobacco Co. and serves as a beacon for the best practices of environmentally friendly development.

 The 242,000-square-foot building has the latest technological bells and whistles that are needed to advance modern science and innovation, but is friendly in a way that promotes collaboration and thought.
 Its centerpiece is a four-story-tall, curved glass atrium where scientists, researchers and students can meet to discuss projects, relax or watch events on a 14-foot video screen with stereo sound.